dustinlyons/nixos-config/README.md

 Nix is a powerful package manager for Linux and Unix systems that ensures reproducible, declarative, and reliable software management.

-This repository contains configuration for a general-purpose development environment that runs on MacOS, NixOS, or both simultaneously.
+This repository contains configuration for a general-purpose development environment that runs Nix on MacOS, NixOS, or both simultaneously.

 I use it daily on my 🧑🏻‍💻 M1 Macbook Pro and an x86 PC in my home office.
 It also runs as a VM on your Mac.
 Others have reported that it's working for them too.